Realize fewer lives lost to gun violence by advocating and executing responsible gun ownership.

 Please join with Whitney/Strong to fight gun violence by making a donation.

 Please join with Whitney/Strong today by making a donation.
-Together we’ll be working with politicians to drive conversations related to gun violence as well as gathering data and leveraging findings to drive education, advocacy and the solutions that will lead to decreased gun deaths.
+Together we’ll be working with politicians to drive conversations related to gun violence as well as gathering data and leveraging findings to drive education, advocacy, and solutions.
 We can prevent these situations from happening and I’m excited to take advantage of my second chance in life to make a meaningful difference.
 I can’t do it alone… but we can do it together.